In this post, I am sharing with you ideas on how to give multiple conditions in SQL WHERE Clause.

 I am sharing with you pretty good SQL queries examples on multiple conditions how you can give in SQL WHERE clause.

-#1.
-SQL WHERE Clause ‘Equal’ Condition
+1. SQL WHERE Clause ‘Equal’ or ‘LIKE’Condition.

 SELECT MY_NAME FROM EMPLOYEE WHERE MY_NAME LIKE %SRI% or SELECT * FROM EMPLOYEE WHERE MY_NAME = 'SRINIMF'

 In the above example, it filters out the names only contain “SRI”.